sphllzulu/shopify/README.md

 Open your browser and navigate to `https://shopping-list-five-ashy.vercel.app/ to view and use the application.

+Disclaimer, the server has to be running locally to be able to use the app

 ## Usage

 1. **Sign Up / Sign In**: Create an account or log in with your existing credentials.